Pulok000/Data-structure-Algo-problem-solving/README.md

 # Data-structure-Algo-problem-solvings
-This repository contains solution of different data structure and algorithm related problems.
-There is an excel file which contains list of problems,link to the problems, category of the problems,methods  and approaches taken to solved the problems etc.
+This repository contains solutions to different data structures and algorithm-related problems.
+There is an excel file that contains lists of problems, link to the problems, categories of the problems, methods, and approaches taken to solve the problems, etc.
 ![image](https://user-images.githubusercontent.com/30721770/132205920-2c8a7da0-c4c4-46c8-b066-5c3c74a18e58.png)

 There are More than 450 classic problems on different topics from diffierent sites.